-Recovering using the partition on the hard drive
+Recovering using the partition on the hard drive (select models only)

-On some models, you can perform a recovery from the partition on the hard drive from either the Start button or f11.
+On some models, you can perform a recovery from the partition on the hard drive, by accessing Recovery Manager from the Start menu or by pressing f11.
 This restores the computer to its factory condition.

-If your computer includes an SSD, you may not have a recovery partition.
-You will not be able to recover using this procedure.
+Computers with an SSD may not have a recovery partition.
+If the computer does not have a recovery partition, you cannot recover using this procedure.
 Recovery discs have been included for computers that do not have a partition.
 Use these discs to recover your operating system and software.